henryware/jvm-regex-benchmarks/README.md

 vary quite a bit.
 Versions and last release date are in the [project file](project.scala)

 - **JavaUtil** version included in Java.
 Backtracking NFA.
 The standard.
+Superpower: it's good to be the standard.

 - [**Brics Automaton**](https://www.brics.dk/automaton/) BSD license.
   DFA.
 Called *DkBrics* in the code and graphs.
 Superpower: support